railsgirls/guides.railsgirls.com/_posts/2012-04-30-commenting.markdown

 </div>
 {% endhighlight %}

 That's it.
-Now view an idea you have inserted to your application and there you should see the form for inserting a comment
+Now view an idea you have inserted to your application and there you should see the form for inserting a comment as well as deleting older comments.